ivanantipin/chartpapa/articles/game_of_life_article.md

 Have you heard about game called [Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) devised by the British mathematician John Horton Conway in 1970?

+rules from wikipedia:

 >>The universe of the Game of Life is an infinite, two-dimensional orthogonal grid cells.
 >> 1. Any live cell with fewer than two live neighbours dies.
 >> 2. Any live cell with two or three live neighbours lives on to the next generation.
 >> 3. Any live cell with more than three live neighbours dies, as if by overpopulation.
 >> 4. Any dead cell with exactly three live neighbours becomes a live cell.

-I think that some of these rules apply to mechanics of corporate universe.
+I think that some of these rules apply to mechanics of corporate office universe.
 Lets exclude rule  3. from consideration though.

-Lets make naive assumption that bad employes are 'dead' and good emploees are 'live' cells in our game.
+Lets make funny naive assumption that bad employees are 'dead' and good employees are 'live' cells in our game.

-'Good' and 'bad' is actually multidimensional term whatever from enthusiasm and qualification to temper but we would collapse it to one dimension (good-bad), kind of extreme.
+'Good' and 'bad' are actually multidimensional term : from enthusiasm and qualification to temper, but we would collapse it to one dimension (good-bad), kind of extreme.

 ### Case 1 'live'  surrounded by 'dead-s'

-So case one when you are a live cell and surrounded by 'dead' ones - you most probably would adjust or leave.
+If you are a 'live' cell surrounded by 'dead' ones in our terminology you most probably would adjust or leave.
 By 'adjust' I mean your performance and behavior will be eventually aligned with rest of team because people are social animals.
-So you effectively become a 'dead' one or leave.
+So you will eventually become a 'dead' one or leave company.

 ### Case 2 'dead' surrounded by 'live-s'

-If you are a dead cell and surrounded by good ones you would also feel uncomfortable for the very same reason which would motivate you for an action - leave or try harder or do something good to align with rest.
+If you are a 'dead' cell and surrounded by good ones you would also feel uncomfortable for the very same reason which would motivate you for an action - leave or try harder or do something good to align with rest.
 So you effectively become 'live' or leave